TRAPS: an intimate conversation in a public space was performed in parks and community centers in summer and fall, 2017.

 Above photo location and credit, left to right: Tompkins Square Park by Vivian Selbo, Hudson River Park near Christopher St. by Amelie Lyons, and Abingdon Square Park by Vivian Selbo.

-Traps is a solo that ranges from being stuck on a New York City subway to encounters with wildlife (especially squirrels) both in the city and upstate.
+TRAPS performed in Seward Park Traps is a solo that ranges from being stuck on a New York City subway to encounters with wildlife (especially squirrels) both in the city and upstate.
 Its twelve sections were written over the course of a year, from prior to the elections through summer 2017.
 Both domestic life and the U.S. political situation and world issues figure into the musings.
 The central action is seeking light in a dark time; the question remains, What to do, and how to do it?
-Several sections (5 through 7, and part of another) were included in the Lark’s Stages of Resistance blog.

 Above, TRAPS, Seward Park, photos by Vivian Selbo